aman-kh234/weather-app.github.io/README.md

 # Check any City Weather

-# Made using HTML, CSS, JavaScript and we are using the opwn weather API to fetch current weather data
+# Made using HTML, CSS, JavaScript and we are using the open weather API to fetch current weather data